 There are many convenient locations where you can buy a money order.
 The cost will likely vary depending on where you go, so if you have time, it’s best to compare the price before you buy one.
 This is especially important if you plan to buy money orders regularly, like to make your rent payment each month.

 One easy option is the U.S. Post Office.
 Not all locations provide this service, but most do.
 You can buy a money order worth up to $500 for $1.20 and from $500.01 to $1,000 for $1.60.

 You can also buy a money order at certain retailers.
-Usually available at the customer service desk, many grocery stores, pharmacies, gas stations, and convenience stores like Walmart, Kmart, Safeway, Kroger, Meijer, CVS, & 7 Eleven sell money orders.
-They usually cost around $1.
+Usually available at the customer service desk, many grocery stores, pharmacies, gas stations, and convenience stores like Walmart, Kmart, Safeway, Kroger, Meijer, CVS, & 7-Eleven sell money orders.
+They typically cost around $1.

 Credit Unions or Banks

 Another option is to go to your local bank or credit union.
 You’ll likely have to pay anywhere between $5 and $10 for the service, so it’s probably not the best option for a regular payment.
 However, for a one-time convenience, it might be worth it.

 The final place to get a money order is at a money store.
 The most well-known and trusted name is Western Union, which offers domestic money orders online, in person, or by phone.